fox-squirrels-2013/magic-menu/README.md

 ### Still To Do

-### Release 3 : Items on Menus

-* Create the Items on Menus View (don't worry about styling yet).
-In the Items on Menus View, the drop down should be filled with all possible items.
-* Use Rspec, Shoulda, and Capybara to test your models and integration.

 ### Release 4: AJAXify it.
 * Use AJAX to Implement Adding and Deleting items from menus on the Items on Menus View